Nonequilibrium criticality driven by Kardar-Parisi-Zhang fluctuations in the synchronization of oscillator lattices: Model and Conditions for Synchronization

 The model that we study numerically is thus

 for $i = 1,2,\ldots, L$, where $\phi_0 \equiv \phi_L$ and $\phi_{L+1} \equiv \phi_1$.
 The system starts from a homogeneous initial condition, $\phi_i(0)=0$ for all $i$, and is integrated by means of a fourth-order Runge-Kutta algorithm with time step $\delta t = 0.01$.
-The intrinsic frequencies $\omega_i$ are uniformly distributed over $[-1,1]$, a choice of the distribution $g(\omega)$ that evidently satisfies the properties discussed immediately after Eq.\ (\ref{eq1}).
-As we are interested in the morphological analysis of synchronized dynamics, we will focus on values of $K$ that are high enough for synchronization to be achieved.
-This matter will be discussed in Section \ref{prelim}.

-The synchronous dynamics of the system of phase oscillators governed by Eq.\! (\ref{eqsim}) has been recently explored (except for a uniform shift in the intrinsic frequencies) for the parameter choice $\delta = -\pi/4$ in a recent publication that, motivated by the study of driven-dissipative bosonic systems, examines the transition to synchronization as a diffusion process in a random medium \cite{moroney}.
-Some of the morphologies to be discussed here present similarities to those displayed in that work, as well as (in terms of surface heights, instead of phases) in the study of the growth process arising from the KPZ equation with columnar noise \cite{szendro}.
-Such similarities will be discussed in Section \ref{nonodd}.
+The intrinsic frequencies $\omega_i$ are uniformly distributed over $[-1,1]$, a choice of the distribution $g(\omega)$ that satisfies the properties discussed immediately after Eq.\ (\ref{eq1}).
+The synchronous dynamics of the system of phase oscillators governed by Eq.\! (\ref{eqsim}) has been explored (except for a uniform shift in the intrinsic frequencies) for the parameter choice $\delta = -\pi/4$ in a recent publication that, motivated by the study of driven-dissipative bosonic systems, examines the transition to synchronization as a diffusion process in a random medium \cite{moroney}.
+Some of the morphologies to be discussed here present similarities to those displayed in that work, as well as in the study of the growth process arising from the KPZ equation with columnar noise \cite{szendro}.

-We conclude the description of the model by pointing out a symmetry which will be relevant in the following: the coupling function, Eq.\ (\ref{gamma}), changes sign under the simultaneous reversal of the phases and the angle $\delta$.
-This results into the invariance of Eq.\ (\ref{eqsim}) under $\phi_i \to - \phi_i$ and $\delta \to -\delta$, in the same statistical sense mentioned above for the invariance under phase reversal (up-down symmetry) of a general odd coupling function.
+Another symmetry will be relevant in the following: The coupling function, Eq.\ (\ref{gamma}), changes sign under the simultaneous reversal of the phases and the angle $\delta$.
+This results into the invariance of Eq.\ (\ref{eqsim}) under $\phi_i \to - \phi_i$ and $\delta \to -\delta$, in the same statistical sense mentioned above for the invariance under phase reversal (up-down symmetry) of an odd coupling function.
 In fact the latter can be considered as a particular case of the former invariance for $\delta = 0$ or $\pi$ in the dynamical model, Eq.\ (\ref{eqsim}).